LOADING ...

 Between the warden and the convict, a friendship grew

-And one learned from the that a man can live anew
+And one learned from the other that a man can live

-Then the warden the convict, "You must leave the devil's plan
+Then the called the convict, "You must leave the devil's plan

 The has come for you to be a man"

-Then the found religion and he started him to learn
+Then the convict found religion and he him to learn

-He wrote himself a called 'Burn, Killer, Burn'
+He wrote himself a novel 'Burn, Killer, Burn'

 And as his dying day grew near, to the he did cry